 - You need time for the market to react.
 I call this the “lead time” for the market to respond to your efforts.
 For example, rarely do people get jobs right after sending their resume; usually they need to wait for companies to review the resumes, have internal discussions, and then arrange for an interview if they find you suitable.
 Rarely do businesses get customers right after launch; usually they need to market themselves, improve on their offering, and build trust before they get a solid customer base.
 For you, things like networking, marketing, researching, improvising, and engagement should happen earlier than later.

 - Growth is supposed to be ongoing.
 It’s not possible to be 10/10 in a skill.
 Why?
 Because every time you reach 10/10, you’ll notice something else to improve on!
 By waiting only until you feel everything is perfect before taking action, you may well never be able to take action.
-The feeling of “I’m a fraud” or “I’m not ready” is also known as the impostor syndrome, and I’ve written about it before: ‘I’m a Fraud’ – What to Do When You Have the Impostor Syndrome
+The feeling of “I’m a fraud” or “I’m not ready” is also known as the impostor syndrome, and I’ve written about it before: 7 Tips to Overcome the Impostor Syndrome

 Hence, no matter how far you’re from your ideal state, you can act on your plan NOW.
 Say you’re starting a business or freelancing.
 Look for opportunities.
 Network.
 Get your name out.
 Create a basic version of your product/service and test that with some people, for free.
 Get their feedback.
 Improve based on their feedback.
 Do this for a few iterations.
 Start charging a small fee when you feel your work is decent enough, and keep improving as you go along.